Science Undergraduate Laboratory Internship Program at NREL

-SULI Start Dates
+Approximate Start Dates

 NREL has a "late start" date for participants who, for academic reasons, can't start on the first day.
 This later date is only for participants whose school term ends later than the beginning of the program.
-This date must be approved by NREL's Workforce Development and Education Manager.
+This date must be approved by NREL's Workforce Development and Education manager.